yashnitin/Epik_Sql_Sales_Analysis/README.md

 Database: Epik_sale_Analysis

 This project demonstrates real SQL skills used in e-commerce analytics.
-The dataset was extracted from Epik, an e-commerce company where I worked for 3 months.
+The dataset was extracted from Epik, an e-commerce company where I worked.
-It contains 2 years of sales data, including customer information, product categories, and transaction-level details.

 The project involves creating a database, cleaning the data, performing EDA, and answering business-driven questions using SQL.
 It is ideal for anyone building a strong foundation in SQL for real-world business analytics.

 🎯 Objectives

-Database setup: Create and populate the Epik_sale_Analysis database with real sales data.
+1.Database setup: Create and populate the Epik_sale_Analysis database with real sales data.

-Data cleaning: Identify missing/unwanted records (e.g., removed Clothing category).
+2.Data cleaning: Identify missing/unwanted records (e.g., removed Clothing category).

-Exploratory Data Analysis (EDA): Understand customers, categories, and purchase behavior.
+3.Exploratory Data Analysis (EDA): Understand customers, categories, and purchase behavior.

-Business insights: Use SQL queries to answer key operational and revenue-related questions.
+4.Business insights: Use SQL queries to answer key operational and revenue-related questions.

-E-commerce analytics: Analyze trends, customer purchasing patterns, monthly performance, and peak sales times.
+5.E-commerce analytics: Analyze trends, customer purchasing patterns, monthly performance, and peak sales times.

 📁 Project Structure
 1. Database Setup